dsindex/syntaxnet/README.md

   - training and test a model using UD corpus.
   - training and test a Korean parser model using the Sejong corpus.
   - exporting a trained model and serving(limited to the designated version of syntaxnet(old one))
-  - training and test a model using dragnn
+  - training and test a model using dragnn.
-  - comparision to bist-parser
+  - comparision to bist-parser.

 ### history
 - `2017.
 3. 27`